sobolevn/sobolevn.github.io/_talks/heisenbug-2019.md

 to show some code samples.

 P.S.
 This talk was [also presented](https://conf.python.ru/2019/abstracts/5159)
-on MoscowPythonConf++ the same year as a reserve one.
+on MoscowPythonConf++ the same year as a reserved one, because one of the speakers was not able to come.